matter-labs/zksync-web-era-docs/docs/zk-stack/components/prover/boojum-gadgets.md

 pub struct Variable(pub(crate) u64);
 ```

 which is represented in the current Field.
-Variable is quite diverse, and to have "good" alignment and size we manually
+Variable is quite diverse.
+To have "good" alignment and size we manually
-do encoding management to be able to represent it as both copiable variable or witness.
+do encoding management to be able to represent it as both a variable (that can be copied) or witness.

 The implementation of this circuit type itself is similar.
 We can also divide them into classes as main and dependent:
 Such type like U8-U512 decoding inside functions to Num<F> for using them in logical operations.
 As mentioned above, the